wazzapsenk/Looter-and-Runner--Unity-Mobile-Game-Project/Readme.md

 # Looter and Runner

-Loot your donuts and enjoy it.
+Collect your donuts and enjoy it.

 Game Developer Bootcamp 3